Document Guide

 How long are documents valid for Paraguay residency?

-Criminal background checks are valid 3-6 months from issue.
-Birth certificates do not expire, but apostilles should be recent (within 1 year preferred).
+Criminal background checks are valid 6 months from the date of issue.
+Birth, marriage, and divorce certificates do not expire.
+Apostilles do not expire, but the underlying document validity rules still apply.
 Passports must have 6+ months validity at application.

 What if my documents are rejected?

 Rejected documents must be corrected and resubmitted.
-This typically means obtaining new documents from issuing authorities, then restarting the apostille process.
+This typically means obtaining new documents from issuing authorities, then restarting the apostille or legalisation process.
 Professional document review before submission prevents most rejection scenarios.

 Do I need to translate my documents before arriving in Paraguay?